 Ever popular, this plant is smothered in showy clusters of pure white, sweet pea-like flowers from June to September among grey-green leaves.
 A vigorous, perennial climber, it looks lovely scrambling over a sunny wall or through a hedge or evergreen shrub, although initially it needs to be tied into supports.
 Unlike the annual sweet pea, it has no fragrance.

 - Garden care: Incorporate lots of well-rotted organic matter in the planting hole.
 Pinch out the shoot tips to encourage bushy growth and tie in new shoots to a support.
+It will self-seed but not necessarily come true, so it is best to deadhead any pods.
 Cut back the plant to ground level in early spring.

 Do you want to ask a question about this?If so, click on the button and fill in the box below.
 We will post the question on the website, together with your alias (bunnykins, digger1, plantdotty etc etc) and where you are from (Sunningdale/Glasgow etc).
 We'll also post the answer to your question!

 I was just looking at your Sweet Peas and noted that they are annuals and will only last for one year.....
 I used to have Sweet Peas, but having had building work done, they are now under a few tons of concrete in my new drive........ however, they always came back every year and I never had to touch them with any sprays etc. Which Sweet Pea could it have been that came back every year?
 They were quite a strong pink in colour - any ideas as this is the one I want to buy?
 Many thanks, MaureenAsked on 3/29/2010 by Maureen